 Lisbon is a perfect year-round destination, weather is usually mild, sun is shining and there’s little rain.

-The most authentic neighbourhoods of Lisbon that you should visit
+The most authentic Lisbon neighbourhoods that you should visit

 Very few tourists make it to Madragoa (shhh… don’t tell anyone), but I love to go there.
 It keeps its charm from before the 1755 earthquake, along with Alfama, it’s Lisbon's oldest fishing neighbourhood.
 The white narrow cobblestone streets, traditional colourful buildings make part of its architecture.
 During the day it’s paradise for photographers, streets are lonely, during dusk the colors become amazing, and at night restaurants open their doors to welcome the hungry.